shspage/simple-svg-physics-runner/README.md

 ![description](https://github.com/shspage/simple-svg-physics-runner/blob/master/image/description.gif)

+* The initial value of **gravity** is 0 in version 1.1.2b or later.
+Press "g" for normal gravity.

 ### How to use
 * Hit "v" to load SVG code from clipboard.
 (Chrome 66 or later)
   alternatively, drag and drop SVG file to load.